siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 $$

 Thus self-orientation cancels in a single ultrareal.
-Relative orientation matters only when two or more inner states are joined.
+Relative orientation matters only when two or more inner states are added or compared.